 Final Verdict; Mediocrity is less memorable then disasterous failure.
 This is a solid adventure but in no way exceptional.
 A competent fascimile and a callback to the olden days.
 Buy if you like tough puzzle/dungeon crawls and you would like to see one executed with a rigor and efficiency that is almost platonic.
 Avoid if you like your adventures with a little more wonder and excitement and a little less SAW.
 Six dollars on drivethru is not an unreasonable price.
 6.5 out of 10.

 Actual Play Verdict: The clues take too long to build up and a single missed clue essentially lands you up shit creek without a paddle.
 The 2nd floor of the dungeon is boring and shitty and requires trial and error.
-Timekeeping and keeping careful track of equipment is absolutely essential for this thing to work.
-The above ground area and the 1st floor are alright.
-The 2nd floor is an excercise in tedium and frustration.
-Not a horrible adventure but the buildup for the clues is too long and multiple sessions make it hard to recall certain vague details.
+As predicted, timekeeping and equipment tracking is absolutely essential for this thing to work.
+The above ground area and the 1st floor are fun.
+The 2nd floor is an exercise in tedium and frustration.
+Not a horrible adventure but the buildup for the clues is too long and multiple sessions make it hard to recall certain vague details revealed early on if at all.
 Not a horrible module, but I prefer something with more wonder, novelty and excitement and less grind and tedium.
 5 out of 10.